siv2r/kidney-exchange/.github/ISSUE_TEMPLATE/Feature_request.md

 (Thanks for sending a feature request!
 Please make sure you click the link above to view the contribution guidelines, then fill out the blanks below.)

-### What does this implement/fix?
-Explain your changes.
+### How will it solve the current issue ?
+Explain your idea .
 -----
  (Present a concise description of the problem to be addressed by this feature request.
  Please be clear what parts of the problem are considered to be in-scope and out-of-scope.)